 - De Oudgermanistendag (2018 [with Jodie Mann (Leiden)])

-In addition, I have organized five panels at the International Medieval Congress in Leeds: four on the life course in early medieval England (with Hattie Soper [Cambridge]; 2017; 2018) and one on the modern reception of Anglo-Saxon missionaries (2018).
+In addition, I have organized seven panels at the International Medieval Congress in Leeds: four on the life course in early medieval England (with Hattie Soper [Cambridge]; 2017; 2018); two on Old English after 1500 (with Rachel Fletcher [Glasgow]; 2019) and one on the modern reception of Anglo-Saxon missionaries (2018).

 - The Life Course in Early Medieval England (23 March, 2019)

 Stand-alone conference in Cambridge on the life course of people, things and texts in early medieval England.
 Keynote speaker: prof. Gale Owen-Crocker (University of Manchester).
 Organised with Hattie Soper (University of Cambridge).
-CFP.
+Conference website.